justnonamenoname/lifeticle/readme.md

 In Orch OR, the issue of speed is addressed through frames caused by the collapse of the wave function.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/method2.png">
 4) Field.
-Must transmit information to the quantum level to generate.
+For generation, it must transfer information to the quantum level.
 The method corresponds to the CEMI theory.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/method3.png">